1. Net rule:

 i.
 The team having the best ratio of won/lost matches, considering matches between the tied teams, will be ranked higher;

 iv.
-The team having the best ratio of points for/against, considering games played between the tied teams, will be ranked higher;
+The team having the best ratio of points for/against, considering games (sets) played between the tied teams, will be ranked higher;

 v.
-The team having the best ratio of points for/against, considering all games played during the round robin, will be ranked higher;
+The team having the best ratio of points for/against, considering all games (sets) played during the round robin, will be ranked higher;

 vi.
 As determined by the Organizing Committee: If it is still tied after "v" then a coin toss will be used to determine the rankings as long as all teams involved in the tie breaker make the playoffs.
-If one or more of the teams involved in the tie breaker will miss the playoffs then one extra game(s) will be used to determine the rankings.
-Each of these possible games will be one set in length.
+If one or more of the teams involved in the tie breaker will miss the playoffs then one extra match(es) will be used to determine the rankings.
+Each of these possible matches will be one set in length.

 b.
 When you apply this rule to break a tie, you should follow the following sequence:

 i.
 When two teams are tied, the tie-breaking criteria are applied one after the other until the tie has been broken.